 Science & Math Internship Guide (PDF)

 If you want to search for co-op/internship opportunities in other parts of the country, you can access listings through other Jesuit colleges and universities.
-Find out what other Jesuit career services offices may be able to offer you.
-Contact Mike Theobald at 816-501-4861 for more details.
+To find out what other Jesuit career services offices may be able to you, contact Mike Theobald at 816-501-4861.